Maple Sugaring at The Warfield House

 By March first you can expect warm days (into the forties) at any time.
 It is those warm sunny days in early March when the sap starts to really flow.
 It’s a harbinger of spring and an exciting time on a farm where we make maple syrup.

-This is a fine time for a visit or a bus tour to Valley View Farm.
+This is a fine time for a visit to Valley View Farm.
 Take a “barnyard” tour to see our animals and farm equipment, go through our sugar house to see all the ins and outs of making maple syrup and have a fabulous lunch in our banquet room.
 Also take some of our maple syrup home.
 They are all for sale in our restaurant or you can order by email or call us for the latest pricing.
 It makes the perfect gift !!
 Can be sent anywhere in the continental US.

 firstname.lastname@example.org or phone us at 413-339-6600.

 200 Warfield Rd.

 Charlemont, MA 01339

 Reservations & Maple Syrup Orders